 Session Initiation Protocol (SIP) is the set of rules that allows you to initiate and terminate a communication session, whether it’s a voice call between two people using an IP link.
 SIP trunking is the service that allows you to put this protocol into use.
 Essentially, SIP and SIP trunks are an on-premise solution for a telephone system that will use virtual phone lines rather than physical wires; delivered over a broadband link.

 SIP Trunking is fast becoming the best alternative to ISDN as it is cheaper on a per line basis, it offers flexibility and control over your phone numbers and quicker to install.

-The first ISDN deadline is looming; you’ll no longer be able to purchase additional ISDN lines in 2020.
+The first ISDN deadline is looming; you’ll no longer be able to purchase additional ISDN lines from September 2023.